almightynassar/almighty-rpg-manager/src/assets/monsters/vampires/vampires.md

-# Vampires
+In mythology, the Vampires were created by the Gods as stealthy assassins to silently exterminate powerful Gauldan Specters.
+It is possible that due to their clandestine nature that Vampires generally take on a secondary role in most Terrean myths and lore.

-Vampires were created by the Gods to assassinate powerful Gauldan Specters, as their powers mirror and counter the average Specter.
-They are able to blend into society easily, and use the Nether-sourced powers to drain the lifeforce and willpower of their targets.
-Vampires are considered to be undead monsters.
+The powers of a Vampire largely mirror and counter the abilities of a Specter, although their abilities draw upon the Nether instead of the Aether.
+They are able to blend into society easily using their ability to shape-shift, a power that requires the Vampire to taste the blood of their target.
+They can also drain the lifeforce and willpower of their prey, and propagate their species by "turning" living creatures.
+Because of their link to the Nether, Vampires are considered to be undead monsters.

 The party encountered and defeated two Vampires in the secret underground facility of Mandevrath (**Kruxas** and **Moixa**).
-However the head vampire, **Drafus Malfium**, is still at large.
+However the head vampire, **Drafus Malfium**, is still at large, and the Vampire lord has recruited another Vampire named **Vivirane**.